 Lizzo shut the house down with her electric performance – wait no, Janelle Monáe is the electric one...
 Lizzo shut the house down with her larger-than-life personality and stage presence.
 She said “My name is Lizzo – I’m all about body positivity and self-love. . . .
 Imagine the world without big bitches, it’s terrifying.
 Biscuits would be disgusting!
 There would be no cheese!”
 LOL. that was almost as amazing as her 30-second flute solo, which only Lizzo could make cool AF.

-The US president wasn’t only on Janelle’s lips during the weekend it seems that everyone had a bit of an opinion about him when we would mention that we were from the states, which was surprisingly unsurprising.
-One of the attendees told us how much he loved traveling around our country, but he won’t be coming back until Trump is no longer at the helm of America.
+The US president wasn’t only on Janelle’s lips during the weekend it seems that everyone had a bit of an opinion about him when I would mention that I was from the states, which was surprisingly unsurprising.
+One of the attendees said that he loved traveling around the US, but he won’t be coming back until Trump is no longer at the helm of America.

 Meanwhile, Solange didn’t hold back with her performance either and had an even longer speech where she admitted going through some dangerous body issues, not knowing if she would ever be able to grace Afropunk’s stage again, how she had to learn to accept things out of her control and learn how to work with the spirit that she used to run from as a child.
 She spoke about being grateful to have the support of a community that has allowed her to grow, change, and experiment; standing in her truth and being fully herself; looking up to artists like Kelis, who went through her own evolution.
 By the end of her speech she asked everyone to put their phones down and embrace the moment: see the people around them, remember the smell, the temperature, the looks on people’s faces.